Celtic Logo

 1988 – 1994

-In honor of the 100th anniversary of the club, the Celtic cross has returned to the emblem.
+In honor of the club’s 100th anniversary, the Celtic cross has returned to the emblem.
 It took the four-leaf clover place, which was moved down to where Celtic was originally founded.
-The designers placed the number “1888” to the left of the cross and added the current year to the right: “1988”.
+The designers placed the number “1888” to the left of the cross and added the current year to the right: “1988.”
 In doing so, they made all the inscriptions and outlines green, using white for the background.

 1994 – 2007

-In the first half of 1994, Scottish entrepreneur Fergus McCann bought the sports club and modernized it.
+In the first half of 1994, Scottish entrepreneur Fergus McCann bought and modernized the sports club.
 First, he changed the old name “The Celtic Football & Athletic Coy.
-Ltd. “to the one that was on the emblem: “The Celtic Football Club.”
-The businessman then brought back the old logo without the Celtic cross, updating the details a bit.
+Ltd. “to the one on the emblem: “The Celtic Football Club.”
+The businessman then returned the old logo without the Celtic cross, updating the details.
 It is now a circle divided into two zones: a white center with a four-leaf clover and a green ring with inscriptions.

 2007 – today